BOI investment approvals hit P1.07 trillion

-THE Philippine Board of Investments (BOI) has officially reached the P1 trillion mark of investment approvals from January to October, after approving the new offshore wind power projects of Copenhagen Infrastructure New Markets Fund (CI NMF) Corporation valued at P329.74 billion.
+THE Philippine Board of Investments (BOI) has officially reached the P1 trillion mark of investment approvals from January to October this year, after approving the new offshore wind power projects of Copenhagen Infrastructure New Markets Fund (CI NMF) Corporation valued at P329.74 billion.

-This translates to an 86 percent growth from last year’s P576.21 billion for the same period.
+This translates to an 86 percent growth from last year’s P576.21 billion for the same period, according to the BOI.

 “The BOI hitting the trillion-mark in investment approvals proves that the Philippines is heading in the right direction to become Asia’s premier investment destination of choice.
 Foreign investment pledges are at a record high.
 But the job is not done.
-Together with our other Investment Promotion Agencies (IPAs), we will continue to work to generate more investments into the country to provide high-quality and better-paying for Filipinos,” Trade Secretary and BOI Chairman Fred Pascual said.
+Together with our other Investment Promotion Agencies, we will continue to work to generate more investments into the country to provide high-quality and better-paying for Filipinos,” Trade Secretary and BOI Chairman Alfredo Pascual said.

+This year, 2023, signifies the third consecutive year the BOI has surpassed the trillion-peso mark in investment approvals.
+The agency registered its highest investment approval of P1.14 trillion in 2019, followed by P1.02 trillion in 2020, despite the disruptions and challenges caused by the Covid-19 pandemic.

 As to the sources of foreign investments in the Philippines, the bulk of foreign capital came from Germany at P393.28 billion, followed by the Netherlands (P333.61 billion), Singapore (P17.07 billion), the United States (P2.63 billion), France (P2.04 billion), and United Kingdom (P1.05 billion).